Free Will vs. Predestination

 I struggle with these philosophical issues constantly.
 Just for the record, I am a Jew exploring his Jewish roots, and am having seriously trouble reconciling many issues.
 Any information that you can provide would be greatly appreciated.

 By the way, does God determine who will win the Super Bowl?

 The Aish Rabbi Replies

 Often, a result is predetermined, but the path to get there is not.
 I like to think of it as a circle, with one point designated as the "finish line."
 You can enter the circle at any point - but whichever way you go, you'll always end up at the finish line.

 But if Robert were to go out and receive his million dollars by robbing a bank, he can't say, "It's not my fault!
 It was predetermined!"
-Because we are still responsible for all our actions, and are subject to a reward and punishment according to every choice that we make.
+This is because we are still responsible for all our actions, and are subject to a reward and punishment for every choice we make.